sondos-401-advanced-javascript/notes/README.md

 How to initialize/run your application (where applicable) by using this command line (node index.js -a "the note" --category 'scool') or (node index.js --add "the note" --category 'scool'). for the list data use (node index.js --list) or (node index.js --list 'category') to search by category. to delete note (node index.js --delete idofnote)
+- **I added the update to update the note text by using this command line `node index.js --update 'id' --text 'your new note text'`

 How to use your library (where applicable) Tests How do you run tests?